dzbeck/multiscanner/docs/install.rst

 .. note:: The latest versions of docker and docker-compose are assumed to be installed.
 Installation guides are here: https://docs.docker.com/engine/installation/ and here: https://docs.docker.com/compose/install/

-.. note:: Because this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for computing power (RAM).
+.. note:: Because this docker container runs two web applications and an Elasticsearch node, there is a fairly high requirement for computing power (RAM).
 We recommend running this on a machine with at least 4GB of RAM.

 .. note:: This container will only be reachable and functionable on localhost.